The Origins of 14 Commonly Used Phrases

 In the days before mass merchandising, poorly fastened axe heads would fly off while they were in use.
 The result was dangerous, hence why the phrase is used to describe risky behavior with unpredictable results.
 Check out these common sayings that actually don’t make sense.

 Steal someone’s thunder

 In the early 1700s, English dramatist John Dennis invented a device that imitated the sound of thunder for a play he was working on.
 The play flopped.
 Soon after, Dennis noted that another play in the same theater was using his sound-effects device.
-He angrily exclaimed, "That is my thunder, by God; the villains will play my thunder, but not my play."
+He angrily exclaimed, “That is my thunder, by God; the villains will play my thunder, but not my play.”
 The story got around London, and the idiom was born.
-Check out these common sayings that actually don't make sense.
+Check out these 10 famous phrases you never knew were trademarked.

 Chew the fat

 Originally a sailor’s term, this phrase refers to the days before refrigeration when ships carried food that wouldn’t spoil.
 One of them was salted pork skin, which consisted largely of fat.
 Sailors would only eat it if all other food was gone… and they often complained as they did.
 This idle chatter became known as “chewing the fat.”
 Don’t miss these 22 phrases you never knew originated in the military.

 Legend has it, kings of Siam (now Thailand) used to give actual white elephants to people they wanted to punish.
 Yes, the elephants were valuable and respected, but that also meant they were expensive to take care of, so the kings hoped the present would drive the recipient into financial ruin.
 Now, of course, a white elephant exchange is meant for useless (though probably cheaper) gifts.

 By and large